 Finding a lawyer to sue a car dealership after being sold an unsafe or totaled vehicle often seems daunting.
 Similarly, car buyers often do not know how to handle a situation where their income was inflated on a credit application, their signature forged, or when their monthly payment is higher than expected.
 However, the attorneys at Whitney, LLP, are experienced in this area and know about the many tricks and scams used in the automobile business.

 Whitney, LLP, has years of experience holding car dealers accountable for fraud, forgery, lying and overcharging.
 Our attorneys can check your paperwork for forged initials or other discrepancies and then explain the legal options available.
-We always put our clients first, and you will not be asked to pay any out-of-pocket fees or expenses.
 If you believe that a car dealer was dishonest with you, you should contact the experienced auto fraud attorneys at Whitney, LLP, today to request a free consultation.
 Give us a call at (410) 583-8000, or you can use the contact form on our website.